MURADALSHORMAN/Readme/Read_04.md

 ![](https://github.com/MURADALSHORMAN/Readme/blob/main/Capture1.JPG)

 #### STRING OPERATOR
-There is just one string operator: the+ symbol.
+There is just one string operator: the **+** symbol.
 It is used to join the strings on either side of it.

+## WHAT IS A FUNCTION?
+Functions let you group a series of statements together to perform a specific task.
+If different parts of a script repeat the same task, you can reuse the function (rather than repeating the same set of st atements).